 pickup icon

-Dagger-leaf Rush (Juncus ensifolius) in bloom.
-One of 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+Population of dagger-leaf rush (Juncus ensifolius) covered in seed heads.
+One of approximately 200 species of Pacific Northwest native plants available at Sparrowhawk Native Plants, native plant nursery in Portland, Oregon.

-Dagger-leaf Rush (Juncus ensifolius) in bloom.
-One of 100+ species of Pacific Northwest native plants available at Sparrowhawk Native Plants, Native Plant Nursery in Portland, Oregon.
+Dagger-leaf rush (Juncus ensifolius) in the wild.
+One of approximately 200 species of Pacific Northwest native plants available at Sparrowhawk Native Plants, native plant nursery in Portland, Oregon.

 Dagger-leaf Rush